-In this post, we are going to illustrate how to install any type of Rio Grande pickup into your guitar.
+In this post, we’ll illustrate how to install any type of Rio Grande pickup into your guitar.
 Rio Grande may not be as well known as Seymour Duncan or DiMarzio, but they have a large selection of great-sounding pickups for any style of player.
 We’ll take a look at everything from P90s to four-conductor humbuckers.

 Before you Begin

 This installation guide is intended as more of a reference page of illustrations than a step-by-step tutorial.
-We have plenty of detailed wiring guides here, at Humbucker Soup, for many models of pickups, and we recommend checking one of those out before trying to use these illustrations, especially if you are new to working on electronics.
+If you are new to working on electronics, we have plenty of detailed wiring guides here, at Humbucker Soup, for many models of pickups, and we recommend checking one of those out before trying to use these illustrations.

 Vintage Stratocaster Wiring